vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 For an agent to learn to play checkers of chess, the natural rewards are +1 for winning, -1 for losing, and 0 for drawing and for all nonterminal positions.

+Standard RL algorithms don't respond well to nonstationary rewards.
+For example, an user who gives rewards in real-time, the rewards will not always be the same for the same states depending on how the user reacts.

 ### Where do rewards come from ?

 + Programming
-..+ Coding: Coding the rewards from states once and for all.
+\- Coding: Coding the rewards from states once and for all.
-..+ Human-in-the-loop: An user can give rewards in real-time to the algorithm.
+\- Human-in-the-loop: An user can give rewards in real-time to the algorithm.

 + Examples
-..+ Mimic reward: An agent learning to copy the reward that a person gives.
+\- Mimic reward: An agent learning to copy the reward that a person gives.
-..+
+\- Inverse reinforcement learning: A trainer demonstrate an example of the desired behavior and the learner figures out what reward the trainer must have been maximizing that makes this behavior optimal.

++ Optimization
+-\ Evolutionary optimization
+-\ Meta RL

 ## Returns and Episodes